Harsh Consequences for DUI Conviction in South Florida and Fort Lauderdale, Florida

 In addition to the other consequences, there are financial penalties for a DUI conviction.
 If convicted, individuals can expect to pay fines that increase based on their past history and level of impairment.
 The fines are:

-Ignition interlock devices are mechanical devices that attach to a car to ensure that the driver is not drinking while driving.
-Before the vehicle’s motor can be started, the driver must first give a breath sample by breathing into the device.
-If the result shows that the driver has alcohol on his or her breath, the device prevents the engine from being started.
+Ignition interlock devices are mechanical devices that attach to a car to ensure that the driver is not drinking while (or before) driving.
+Before the vehicle's motor can be started, the driver must first give a breath sample by breathing into the device.
+If the results show that the driver has alcohol on his or her breath, the device prevents the engine from being started.

-- Second offense.
-An ignition interlock is required for a minimum of one year for a BAC below .15, and a minimum of two years at .15 or higher.
+- An ignition interlock is required for a minimum of one year for a BAC below .15, and a minimum of two years at .15 or higher.

-- Third offense.
-A minimum of two years using an ignition interlock system.
+- A minimum of two years using an ignition interlock system.

-- Fourth offense.
-A minimum of two years using an ignition interlock system.
+- A minimum of two years using an ignition interlock system.

 If this is your first DUI conviction, you must participate in a minimum of 50 hours of community service or pay an additional fine of $10 for each hour of required community service.
 If this is your second or subsequent DUI conviction, there is no minimum amount of community service required; any community service is entirely within the discretion of the judge.